verodato/bacen-sgs/README.md

-This script downloads and updates time-series in the Brazil Central Bank's "Time Series Management System".
+This script downloads and updates time-series from the Brazil Central Bank's "Time Series Management System".